Simon’s famous times tables visualization poster

 Idea: Times Tables, Mandelbrot and the Heart of Mathematics video by Mathologer (YouTube)

 Download the animated version here: https://github.com/simon-tiger/times_tables

-Simon has started a huge new project: a series of video tutorials about sorting algorithms.
+Simon has already recorded a series of video tutorials about sorting algorithms earlier this spring.
 In the videos, he codes on his RaspberryPi, but here are the links to the Python code available on his GitHub page:

 Link to the project playlist on YouTube (that Simon continuously updates)

 Simon has tried Matt Parker’s multiplicative persistence challenge on Numberphile: by multiplying all the digits in a large number, looking for the number of steps it takes to bring that large number to a single digit.
 Are there numbers that require 12 steps (have the multiplicative persistence of 12)?

 Simon has worked on this for two days, creating an interface in Wolfram Mathematica.
 He wrote the code to make the beautiful floral shapes above, they are actually graphs of how many steps three digit numbers take to get to single digit numbers (each ”flower” has the end result at its center).